 Injections without needles?
-It may sound too good to be true, but PATH and our commercial partners are bringing “jet injection” to developing-country immunization programs, where the technology will make it safer and easier for children to get vaccinations and for health workers to give them.
+It may sound too good to be true, but needle-free innovations have the potential to make it safer and easier for health workers in low-resource settings to give vaccines and essential medicines—and for children to receive them.

 Changing the landscape of immunization

 PATH has a long history of partnering with device developers, ministries of health, the World Health Organization (WHO), and others to advance the research, development, and use of DSJIs.
 Our work ranges from engineering and health care worker assessments of DSJI prototypes, which help ensure that devices are appropriate and acceptable in low-resource settings, to clinical research comparing DSJIs to traditional needles and syringes for the delivery of immunization program vaccines such as those against diphtheria, pertussis, tetanus, hepatitis B, tuberculosis, polio, measles, mumps, and rubella.